Guidelines for Making a Bid to Host the National High School Mock Trial Championship

 • Resources for cultural experiences (both as official activities and event opportunities for visiting teams)

-H. Case Materials
+9. Case Materials

-The fictional case materials shall:
+• The fictional case materials shall:

-A) Teach significant legal lessons;
+• Teach significant legal lessons

-I. Partnerships/Volunteers
+10. Partnerships/Volunteers

 • Include a letter committing the sponsoring organization to meet the financial obligations of the Host Organization